 Mr. Thomas, a fellow in the American College of Trial Lawyers, is an experienced trial lawyer who has successfully handled numerous significant intellectual property and complex business cases.
 He has represented major clients of the firm in patent and trade secret litigation, including trials that resulted in verdicts in favor of the firm’s clients.
 He is a co-author of Ross, Intellectual Property Law, Damages and Remedies (Law Journal Press, 2000).
 Mr. Thomas is one of the founding masters of the Orange County IP inn of court.
 He has also successfully represented clients of the firm in antitrust, breach of contract and business tort cases.
 He recently served as lead trial counsel for Hewlett-Packard Co. in a significant matter against Oracle Corp. in which HP achieved a complete victory after trial.

 Mr. Thomas has twice been named by the Daily Journal as one of the Top 100 Lawyers in California.
 The Daily Journal has also named him one of the top 75 intellectual property litigators.
-Best Lawyers in America has named Mr. Thomas as one of the top lawyers in Southern California seven years in a row.
-Los Angeles Magazine has repeatedly recognized him as one of the top 50 lawyers in Orange County.
+The Best Lawyers in America has named Mr. Thomas as one of the top lawyers in Southern California every since 2009.
+Los Angeles Magazine has repeatedly recognized him as one of the top 50 lawyers in Orange County and LMG Life Sciences has repeatedly recognized Mr. Thomas as a “Life Science Star”.
 In 2016, the National Law Journal named Mr. Thomas as one of the top five trial lawyers in the U.S. Also, in 2016, Law360 selected him as its “MVP” for the year in the trial category.

 Mr. Thomas received a Bachelor of Arts degree in political science from the University of California at San Diego in 1979.
 He graduated magna cum laude in 1982 with a law degree from the University of San Diego School of Law, where he served as Comments Editor of the San Diego Law Review.
 Prior to joining Gibson, Dunn & Crutcher, Mr. Thomas served as a law clerk to the Honorable Gerald Brown, Presiding Justice of the California Court of Appeal, Fourth District, from 1982 to 1983.